cairis-platform/cairis/docs/personas.rst

 -  If you have decided to personalise the persona with a picture, this can be added by clicking on avatar silhouette next to the persona description, and selecting a image to represent the persona.
+Permitted image types are jpg, png, giff, and bmp.

 -  Click on the Activities tab and enter the activities carried out by the personas.